-Sleek, stylish and often the statement piece of a space, modern chandeliers provide a focal point like none other.
+Sleek, stylish and often the statement piece of a space, mid-century and modern chandeliers provide a focal point like none other.
 Chandeliers are a timeless lighting source, and the shape, style and finish of the light fixture sets the tone while also anchoring the entire room's theme.
-For example, if you are looking for an opulent way to showcase the entryway or foyer of your home, a large, a modern chandelier in a metal finish can give the space an industrial or farmhouse feel, while an oversized, modern crystal chandelier with Swarovski accents and gilded finish reflects a more glam and opulent tone.
-No matter the style of your home, determining the style of modern chandelier you want for your space is a good starting point when it comes to shopping for modern home lighting.
+For example, if you are looking for an opulent way to showcase the entryway or foyer of your home, a large silver modern chandelier can give the space an industrial or farmhouse feel, while an oversized chandelier with crystals reflects a more glam and opulent tone.
+No matter the style of your home, determining the style of mcm modern chandelier you want for your space is a good starting point when it comes to shopping for updated home lighting.

-Modern chandeliers come in a number of styles and finishes and with clean lines and sleek finishes, and finding the perfect light fixture is a matter of determining the style you're want and the size you need for the space.
+Modern farmhouse and mcm chandeliers come in a number of styles and finishes and with clean lines and sleek finishes, and finding the perfect light fixture is a matter of determining the style you're want and the size you need for the space.